MERT-CKR/Sky-Instrument-Player/README.md

 ## Depending on the environment where you will use the program, you need to select the key combination:

-### 1. If you are using the instruments on the website, you can use the following key combination:
+### 1. If you are using the instruments on the `Sky Music Nightly`, you can use the following key combination:
 `
 q w e r t a s d f g z x c v b
 `